Dancers

 Chloe Kibler

-Chloe Kibler (she/her) is a current dance major at Western Michigan University and CPR Dance: Inhale Movement apprentice.
-She has been dancing at Dance Arts since age three and completed four years at Berrien County Dancers, where she choreographed and produced multiple group pieces.
+Chloe Kibler (she/her) is a current dance major at Western Michigan University and an emerging artist at CPR Dance: Inhale Movement.
+Dancing since age three, she completed four years at Berrien County Dancers, where she choreographed and produced multiple group pieces.
 During her senior year of high school, Chloe assisted Theresa Graziano in teaching BCD’s beginning dance class.
-She’s attended various competitions and conventions and furthered her studies at Blue Lake Fine Arts Camp and Giordano Dance Chicago in the summer.
-At WMU, she is obtaining a BFA in Dance and has been selected for several student works and Western Dance Project '25-26.
-Chloe is thrilled to return for the company's fourth season.
+She furthered her studies at Blue Lake Fine Arts Camp and Giordano Dance Chicago, and has taken classes at Steps on Broadway and Broadway Dance Center.
+At WMU, she is obtaining a BFA in Dance.
+There, she has been selected for multiple faculty and student works as well as Western Dance Project '25-26.
+Chloe has had the opportunity to work with artists Peter Chu, Annalee Traylor, and Noelle Kayser.
+She has also stage-managed multiple shows within the dance department and currently serves as Production Manager for Orchesis Dance Society.
+Chloe is thrilled to return for her fifth season with the company.

 -